Home / Use Cases / Audiences / High-Net-Worth Households

 Real estate records anchor your profile

-County deed recordings, property tax assessments, and mortgage filings are public records.
-They provide data brokers with your full legal name, current address, purchase price, and sometimes your lender.
-Multiple properties create multiple anchor points across different jurisdictions.
+County deeds, tax assessments, and mortgage filings are public — your full legal name, address, purchase price, sometimes your lender.
+Multiple properties mean multiple anchor points across jurisdictions.

 Business filings connect entities to individuals

 LLC registrations, corporate officer records, and trust filings are designed to be searchable.
-Even when you use holding companies or registered agents, state databases connect entity names to individual names through annual reports, amendments, and historical filings.
+Holding companies and registered agents help — but state databases still link entities to individuals through annual reports, amendments, and historical filings.

 Net worth estimates attract targeting

-People-search sites increasingly include estimated income and property values.
-These wealth indicators make your profile more attractive to solicitors, scammers, and anyone researching potential targets.
-Your family members inherit these wealth associations by address.
+People-search sites increasingly publish estimated income and property values.
+Those wealth signals make your profile more attractive to solicitors, scammers, and target researchers.
+Family members inherit the same wealth tag by address.

 Private security has a public data blind spot

-Physical security, monitored alarms, and gated access protect your home.
-But if your address, phone number, and daily patterns are searchable on 50+ websites, you've secured the perimeter while leaving the map publicly available.
+Physical security, monitored alarms, and gated access protect the home.
+But if your address, phone, and daily patterns are searchable on 50+ sites, you've secured the perimeter while leaving the map online.

-See where publish your home address, net worth estimates, and family details.
+See which sites publish your home address, net worth estimates, and family details.

 From discovery to ongoing protection